annacollins85/Sortim-front-end/README.md

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the thoughtbot code of conduct: [thoughtbot.com/open-source-code-of-conduct](https://thoughtbot.com/open-source-code-of-conduct)

-Fork, then clone the repo:
-Push to your fork and  [submit a pull request].
+Fork, then clone the repository.
+Push to your fork and submit a pull request.

 ## License